CelidaDavila/Smart-Text-Editor/README.md

 # Smart-Text-Editor

-This project is a desktop text editor built with Qt (C++) that includes features such as file management, customizable UI themes, and OCR (Optical Character Recognition) to extract text from images using Python and Tesseract.
+This project is a desktop text editor built with Qt (C++) that includes features such as file management, customizable UI themes, and OCR (Optical Character Recognition) to extract text from images using: Python and Tesseract.